dogaegeozden/TechnicalDocumentationApp/README.md

 ## Introduction

 Technical Documentation App is guide which is designed to help you learn the fundamentals of JavaScript programming language.
-Whether you're a beginner or looking to refresh your skills, this documentation will provide you the very basics you need to know to get started with JavaScript.
+If you're a beginner, this documentation will provide you the very basics you need to know to get started with JavaScript.

 ## Features